Helen Twelvetrees: Personal life

 Twelvetrees was married three times.
 She married her first husband, actor Clark Twelvetrees, son of illustrator Charles Twelvetrees, in February 1927.
 During the marriage, her husband attempted suicide in the middle of a dinner party by jumping out of a Manhattan hotel window.
 He struck two awnings before landing on a parked taxi and was hospitalized for several months.
 In March 1930, she filed for divorce, citing mental cruelty.
 During the divorce trial, Twelvetrees claimed that her husband was an alcoholic who was drunk when they married and beat her on four occasions.
 Their divorce became final in March 1931.
-In August 1938, Clark Twelvetrees was arguing with a woman and hit her to the ground; a passerby, 29-year-old painter James Paskovics, intervened, and in the struggle Twelvetrees hit his head on a curb and died of a skull fracture.
+In August 1938, Clark Twelvetrees was arguing with a woman and struck her; she fell to the ground.
+A passerby, 29-year-old painter James Paskovics, intervened, and in the struggle Twelvetrees hit his head on a curb and died of a skull fracture.
 Murder charges against Paskovics were filed but later dismissed.

-Helen Twelvetrees married again in April 1931, this time to WWI Marine Corps veteran Frank "Jack" Bryan Woody.
+Helen Twelvetrees married again in April 1931, this time to World War I Marine Corps veteran Frank "Jack" Bryan Woody.
 Woody was a Hollywood stuntman and realtor, who would later become a full-time actor and seasonal hunting guide in California's Sierra Nevada.
 The two met on set while filming Her Man (1930) in Havana, Cuba.
-They had a son, Jack Bryan Woody, born October 1932 (d.
-2016), who became a prominent US Fish and Wildlife biologist.
-Twelvetrees divorced Woody in 1936, citing that he was essentially unemployed and living off her earnings.
+They had a son, Jack Bryan Woody (October 1932–2016), who became a prominent US Fish and Wildlife biologist.
+Twelvetrees divorced Woody in 1936, stating that he was essentially unemployed and living off her earnings.
 Post-divorce, the pair looked to continue their respective Hollywood careers and sent their child to Brooklyn to be raised by Twelvetrees' relatives.
 The failed marriage was the basis for the plot of the film I’m Still Alive (1940).

 She married for a third and final time to farmer and Air Force Captain Conrad Payne in 1947.
 She spent her remaining years traveling the world with her husband, who was stationed in the U.S. and Europe.